Incentive-Aligned Multi-Source LLM Summaries: Experimental details

 In all our experiments, LLM judges are run using \texttt{gemini-2.5-flash} \citep{comanici2025gemini} to make the results comparable.
 In the main experimental section, we presented experiment where the source generation uses \texttt{gemini-2.5-flash} and the claim extraction pipeline uses \texttt{gemini-2.5-flash-lite} \citep{comanici2025gemini}.

-We justified that even though the mechanism itself is model-agnostic, we chose, in the main text, the Flash model for generation of the synthetic sources, and the lightweight model to prioritize the low latency and efficiency required for search applications, reflecting a realistic asymmetry where attackers can expend more effort than a real-time defense.
 We now expand the analysis by expanding to two additional variants, (1) source generation uses \texttt{gemini-2.5-flash} and the claim extraction pipeline uses \texttt{gemini-2.5-flash}, (2) source generation uses \texttt{gemini-2.5-flash-lite} and the claim extraction pipeline uses \texttt{gemini-2.5-flash-lite}.
-We aim to show that beyond the setup of the results presented in the main text, and across different models, our method achieves significant improvement over baselines.
+We justify that we chose the lightweight model to prioritize the low latency and efficiency required for search applications, though the mechanism itself is model-agnostic.
+This also reflects a realistic asymmetry where attackers can expend more effort than a real-time defense.
+Here, we aim to show that even without this asymmetry, and across different models, our method achieve significant improvement over baselines.